heleny/xcode-continuous-integration/README.md

 		$s3cmd put ${XCS_OUTPUT_DIR}/${XCS_BOT_NAME}.ipa s3://${FOLDER_NAME}/${APPLICATION_NAME}.ipa
 ```

-* For uploading to TestFlight, see details here [Upload Xcode Build to TestFlight]
+* For uploading *.ipa to TestFlight, see details here [Upload Xcode Build to TestFlight]
 * If bot build fails somehow, make sure to check out [Xcode Bots Common Problems And Workarounds].

-  My bots kept failing when I forgot to copy my keys to System instead of Login on Keychain
+  My bots kept failing when I forgot to copy my keys to System instead of Login on Keychain.  <br/>
+  Make sure to download the Apple Production IOS Push Services certificate to the Keychain Access.

-* In order to enable Apple Push Notification for Bot build, make sure you have setup 'Code Signing Entitlements'
+* In order to enable Apple Push Notification for Bot builds, make sure you have setup 'Code Signing Entitlements'
 * Create Entitlements.plist if not available, it would look like something similar to the following:

 ```markdown